 I am former drug dealer and drug addict.
 I have been homeless and spent many months living in my car and sleeping on the beach and in national forests throughout the United States.
 Abuse, pain, depression?
 Yes, I have been there.
 And sometimes I slide back into feeling bad.
 But it happens less and less these days.

 I was able to leave the U.S. because I developed online passive income streams and created the ability to support myself by working online through the internet.
-I make passive income selling Feldenkrais mp3 downloads (on another of my websites) and from my online psychotherapy conferences, a venture that I run with Rob McNeilly one of Milton Erickson's students.
+I make passive income selling Feldenkrais mp3 downloads and from my online psychotherapy conferences, a venture that I run with Rob McNeilly one of Milton Erickson's students.

-Living abroad has been absolutely amazing.
+Living abroad has been amazing...most of the time.
 I speak Spanish, have crazy Mexican adventures and manage my various online business interests.

-If you want to keep up with what I do, and learn how to expand your practice and diversify your business, thoughts and income streams, consider joining my email list and viewing my blog: ryannagy.com/blog More to come.
+If you want to keep up with what I do, and learn how to expand your practice and diversify your business, thoughts and income streams, consider joining my email list: